 Setting up Shopify Markets Pro

-After you activate Markets Pro, you need to prepare and set up your store for your international customers.
+After you upgrade to Markets Pro, you need to prepare and set up your store for your international customers.

 When you start to sell your products in international markets, you need to consider things, such as your store's localization, updating your shipping policies, adjusting your shipping rates and product prices, and compliance with consumer privacy rules.